Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

 (`GIS <Abbreviations>`) application – that provides data viewing, editing, and analysis capabilities.

-This software is in continuous development.
-There are two types of
+*This software is in continuous development.
+There are two types of releases*:
-releases:

 #. **Long term release** - this may be obtained from the QGIS plugin
    manager `(see details) <Getting_Started>`.
 #. **Current development version** - this can be obtained from the plugin
    `repository <https://github.com/UMEP-dev/UMEP>`__.
 This
    version you need to manually install yourself `(see details) <Getting_Started>`.

+As from Spring 2020, UMEP for processing is also available.
+Find more info `here <UMEPforProcessing>`.

 The UMEP plugin consist of three parts; a pre-processor, a processor and a post-processor.
 The